manbhattarai/Pulse-Discriminator-Counter/README.md

   <button class="copy-button" onclick="copyToClipboard(this.parentElement.nextElementSibling.textContent)"></button>
   <pre><code>gcc counter_clock.c</code></pre>
 </div>
-The compile code can be executed with the following syntax to read the count values.
+The compiled code can be executed with the following syntax to read the count values.

 `./a.out [threshold] [bin_start] [bin_end] [disc_width] `
   For instance,